How can I comment?

 It is possible to submit comments in a number of ways:

-- Online: Through our Public Access System.
+- Online: Through our Public Access System (external link).
 You will need to search for the application (using the reference number) and follow the 'comment' tab in order to submit a comment.

-If you submit comments via submit your conments via email, you will not need to send a hard copy or vice versa.
-Your comments will be acknowledged by post once they have been scanned and personal information redacted by the support team.
+If you submit your comments via email, you do not need to send a hard copy or vice versa.
+Your comments will be acknowledged via email if an email address is provided or by post once they have been processed by the support team.

 You will need to include the planning reference number, your name and full address with any comments or they cannot be accepted.
 You should also be prepared for your comments to be available to the applicant and to the general public through the public access system, although any sensitive information such as signatures and email addresses will be withheld.
 Slanderous, racist or malicious comments will not be published.